alex-c/alexandria/README.md

 # alexandria
-A simple node-based headless CMS.
+A simple headless CMS based on Node.js and MongoDB.